markmac99/allsky/README.md

 In order to get the camera working properly you will need the following hardware:

  * An ASI camera from ZWO.
 Tested cameras include ASI120MC*, ASI120MM*, ASI120MC-S, ASI120MM-S, ASI224MC, ASI178MC, ASI185MC, ASI290MC, ASI1600MC
+ * OR an IP Camera capable of producing at least 720x576 resolution images.
+I used an IMX290 barebones camera bought from AliExpress
  * A Raspberry Pi 2 or 3
  * A USB wireless dongle if using a Pi 2.
 [This one](https://www.amazon.ca/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) has been tested.